neynah/sandstorm/docs/developing.md

 ---

-## Documentation on how to contribute to Sandstorm
+## Contributing to Sandstorm

-To find out how to contribute to Sandstorm, read the [wiki on GitHub](https://github.com/sandstorm-io/sandstorm/wiki).
+To find out how you can contribute to Sandstorm, visit our [community page](https://sandstorm.io/community).